The Best Vegan Stuffing

 The Best Vegan Stuffing!

-• Dry white whine.
-If you don’t want to cook with alcohol, more vegetable broth will work
+I do call for dry white wine, but if you don’t want to cook with alcohol, then more vegetable broth will work.

 The Best Vegan Stuffing!